Glasgow Open House Arts Festival 2021: Artists in Isolation

 Through a programme of in-person and online exhibitions, performances and discussions, we aim to provide space for artists and the wider community to question and express their lived experiences of the ongoing pandemic.
 Imagine beautiful window displays in flats and houses across the city, collaborative sculptures in outdoor spaces, wall murals and painted shop-shutters, online and doorstep performances, all within a safe, socially distanced programme, free and accessible to all.
 We are encouraging artists, musicians, performers, community groups, schools, organisations and creative members of the public from all backgrounds to take part.

-We are currently operating on a voluntary basis and paying out of pocket for festival expenses, so we are really counting on your help and support to bring our vision for a truly inclusive festival to life!
-Restarting the festival during a pandemic has been a big challenge for the team, and has only been made possible because many of our team members are supported by furlough schemes and therefore have more time to spare for voluntary work.
+We are a small team currently operating on a voluntary basis and paying out of pocket for festival expenses, so we are really counting on your help and support to bring our vision for a truly inclusive festival to life!

 Glasgow Open House Arts Festival was founded in 2013 by a small group of art graduates including the festival's director, Amalie Silvani-Jones, who has returned to relaunch the festival with a new team.
 A visual artist, Amalie has worked within various arts roles including for the Refugee Festival and Wasps Artists Studios.
 Amalie is currently supported by two festival coordinators: Sofia Cotrona (as Marketing & Blog Assistant), a student of History of Art and Business at the University of Edinburgh and Sophia Gruber (as Digital Content Creator & Video Editor), a multidisciplinary designer and filmmaker.